|Centrip Editorial Board

 About a 1-minute walk from Kamimaezu station.
-This shop is also a school that teaches how to properly dress in a kimono.
+This shop is also a school that teaches you how to wear a kimono.
 Let the pros help fit you in cool and beautiful kimonos.

 Recycle Kimono Shop

 When you visit Osu come here to see antique kimonos!
-It is famous locally for its collection of cheap and cute antique kimonos.
-If you have thought about picking up a kimono check here first.
+It is famous among locals for its collection of cheap and cute antique kimonos.
+If you've ever thought about picking up a kimono, check Komehyo first.

 Experience elegant culture — Kanazawa City (Ishikawa)

-Kanazawa city is also called Little Kyoto.
-Around 400 years ago, it flourished as Japan's top commercial city.
-So traditional crafts such as gold-leaf, Kanazawa lacquerware, Kutaniyaki, and Kaga Temari flourished here.
-Both streets and handicrafts are tasteful and elegant, and can only be enhanced by donning a kimono for a stroll.
+Kanazawa city is also known as Little Kyoto.
+Around 400 years ago, it flourished as Japan's top commercial city, where traditional crafts such as gold-leaf, Kanazawa lacquerware, Kutaniyaki, and Kaga Temari flourished.
+Both the streets and handicrafts are tasteful and elegant and are enhanced by donning a kimono for a stroll.